sauradeep93/molsim_workflow/README.md

 Please make sure that all the respective programs are installed in your system.

+# Running
+Each of the python files can be run independently or together. python opt_local_pc.py will take in a batch of cif files and compute steps 1 to 5.
+To run these scripts one by one in a cluster, we suggest looking at the examples provided

 If you find our work useful, please cite us.

 Publications that have used this workflow: